Last updated

 How long should a sales email be?

-What is the best time to send?
+When is the best time to send a sales email?